linuxacademy/content-deploying-to-aws-ansible-terraform/lab_jenkins_master_worker/README.md

 ## GENERAL NOTE:

 ```
-The templates in this folder are meant to be used in the Linux Academy Hands-on lab, however it should
+The templates in this folder are meant to be used in the ACG Hands-on lab, however it should
 work in any AWS account, given that the above 3 conditions are met.
 However this has not been tested
 extensively and author gives no guarantees for it.
 ```